reflex-dev/reflex-web/case-studies/bayesline.md

 We wanted to build a frontend that would be as indistinguishable as possible from one built by professional frontend developers.
 ```

-Complicated Dash apps not only eventually hit performance limits but are also challenging to maintain since there isn’t first-class support for object-oriented programming (OOP) design patterns:
+Complicated Dash apps not only eventually hit performance limits but are also challenging to maintain since there isn’t first-class support for object-oriented programming (OOP) design patterns.

 ```md quote
 - name: Sebastian